-From 2000 to 2002, change in family opportunities for prosocial involvement could not be assessed.
+From 2002 to 2004, there has been no change in family opportunities for prosocial involvement among 6th grade students in our school

 Parents and caregivers are the #1 influence on a child's decisions about alcohol and other drugs.
 You have the power to help your child make healthy choices.